-This reflects the experience at our legal service, where social protection has surpassed naturalisation as the most common visit reason for the first time this year.
+This reflects the experience at our legal service, where social protection has surpassed naturalisation as the most common visit reason for our clients.
 Most of the cases with which we assist people arise from the misapplication by Social Welfare and Community Welfare officers of the HRC.

-Other human rights organisations have expressed concern about this trend; the Free Legal Aid Centre (FLAC) has published a very useful Guide to the Habitual Residence Condition, and it made a submission to the Joint Oireachtas Committee on Social Protection in October 2010, in which it expressed its concern regarding the “inconsistencies and unfairness caused by the HRC.”
+Other human rights organisations have expressed concern about this trend; the Free Legal Aid Centre (FLAC) has published a very useful Guide to the Habitual Residence Condition, and it made a submission to the Joint Oireachtas Committee on Social Protection, in which it expressed its concern regarding the “inconsistencies and unfairness caused by the HRC.”

 Nasc’s legal clinics contributed to the “Person or Number? – Issues faced by Immigrants Accessing Social Protection” report, which was launched in February 2012.
 At the launch of the report the Minister for Social Protection Joan Burton committed to implementing the recommendation to form a consultative forum with NGOs.
 Two meetings of the forum which consists of representatives from five NGOs (including Nasc) and senior officials from the Department of Social Protection were held in 2012.

 In 2013, Nasc continued to work with the Department of Social protection to remove barriers to social protection for immigrants.
 The Migrant Consultative Forum (MCF), established following the launch of the Nasc, Crosscare and Doras Luimni publication, Person or Number? met three times in 2013 with a huge amount of work ongoing throughout the year.
 Nasc have had the opportunity to input on new operational guidelines as well as the Customer Charter and Customer Action Plan which we hope will improve customer service and will lead to a greater awareness for those accessing social welfare of their rights.